-Once 3-D geometry is obtained from CBCT, this information has multiple applications in the craniofacial area as described in [4].
+Once 3-D geometry is obtained from a CBCT, this information has multiple applications in the craniofacial area as described in [4].
 It has been used in pre-operative planning, surgery simulation, postoperative evaluation, cephalometric, evaluation of deformities, etc. Uechi et al [5] presented a method for simulating orthognathic surgery by using a multi-modal image-fusion technique.
-The advantage of this simulation is to familiarize the surgeon with the operational procedures of a particular patient and to provide way to formulate the most suitable surgical blueprint.
-Using CT data, Lee et al [8] evaluate large cranial defects to produced implants for reconstruction and estimation of the final results.
+The advantage of this simulation is to familiarize the surgeon with the operational procedures of a particular patient and to provide a way to formulate the most suitable surgical blueprint.
+Using CT data, Lee et al [8] evaluated large cranial defects to produce implants for reconstruction and estimation of the final results.

-The aim of this paper is to describe a methodology to track orthodontic patient shape changes along their treatments.
+The aim of this paper is to describe a methodology to track orthodontic patients shape changes along their treatments.
 This implies that one needs to be able, not only to register CBCT sensor data for bone shape with a photogrammetric sensor for skin shape at each visit, but also to be able to compare their dimensional change between visits.
 The implemented methodology consists of six main steps:

-- (1) At each visit, the patient bone and skin 3D shape measurements are obtained using the fusion of CBCT and a photogrammetric sensor; - (2) The bone geometry is extracted from the CBCT data using a standard marching cube algorithm [9][10]; - (3) At each visit, the bone and skin 3D measurements are registered using titanium targets; - (4) Using a manual segmentation technique, the upperhead and lower jaw are extracted separately. - (5) The upper-head is then registered and compared at various times using natural landmarks for initial registration and robust global registration to get the final transformation; - (6) The lower jaws are then registered independently using the same method.
+- At each visit (before starting treatment and once it is completed), the patient bone and skin 3D shape measurements are obtained using the fusion of CBCT and a photogrammetric sensor; - 2.
+The bone geometry is extracted from the CBCT data using a standard marching cube algorithm [9][10]; - 3.
+At each visit, the bone and skin 3D measurements are registered using titanium targets; - 4.
+Using a manual segmentation technique, the upperhead and the lower jaw are extracted separately. - 5.
+The upper-head is then registered and compared at various times using natural landmarks for initial registration and robust global registration to get the final transformation;

+6. The lower jaws are then registered independently using the same method.